Nef10/WealthsimpleDownloader/README.md

 ## What

 This is a small library to download data from Wealthsimple.
-It does not support Wealthsimple Trade and currently only supports downloading positions.
+It does not support Wealthsimple Trade and currently only supports downloading accounts, positions and transactions.
 The documentation of the Wealthsimple API I am using can be found at https://developers.wealthsimple.com/.
 To authenticate I am using the same client id as their web site, which uses the same API as backend.

 ## How